Morwenn/cpp-sort/README.md

 # Benchmarks

 The following graph has been generated with a script found in the benchmarks directory.
-It shows the time needed for one sorting algorithm to sort one million shuffled `std::array<int, N>` of sizes 0 to 15.
+It shows the time needed for a sorting algorithm to sort one million shuffled `std::array<int, N>` of sizes 0 to 15.
 It compares the sorters generally used to sort small arrays: